 Panel — This refers to Pterodactyl Panel itself, and is what allows you to add additional nodes and servers to the system.

-Node — A node is a physical machine that runs an instance of the Daemon.
+Node — A node is a physical machine that runs an instance of Wings.

-Daemon — A service written in Nodejs that interfaces with Docker and the Panel to provide secure access for controlling servers via the Panel.
+Wings — The newer service written in Go that interfaces with Docker and the Panel to provide secure access for controlling servers via the Panel.

 Server — In this case, a server refers to a running instance that is created by the panel.
 These servers are created on nodes, and you can have multiple servers per node.

 Docker — Docker is a platform that lets you separate the application from your infrastructure into isolated, secure containers.